The Tale of Despereaux: Book II: Chiaroscuro

-Book II centers around a rat named Roscuro who loved the light and was less vicious and cunning than the other rats.
-After he took a red table cloth from a prisoner who confessed that he traded his own daughter for it and didn't look back at her when he left her, Roscuro decided to go into the light; against the wishes of his friend, Botticelli Remorso.
-He climbed onto a chandelier, above a banquet.
-However, he fell into the queen's soup, and the queen, whose habit was to state the obvious, said "there's a rat in my soup" before dying.
-The princess, now hostile to Roscuro, ordered him to leave.
-Roscuro, angry, desired revenge against the princess.
-The king, upset by the death of his wife, banned the use of spoons, soup, bowls, and rats.
+Book II features the prequel story of a rat named Chiaroscuro, who loved the light and was less vicious and cunning than other rats.
+After taking a red tablecloth from a prisoner who confessed that he traded his own daughter for it and didn't look back at her when he left her, Roscuro decided to go into the light against the wishes of his friend, Botticelli Remorso.
+He climbed onto a chandelier above a banquet and fell into the queen's soup, causing her to die of sheer fright.
+The princess ordered Roscuro to leave, whereupon he swore revenge against her.
+The king, distraught by the death of his wife, subsequently banned the use of spoons, soup, bowls, and rats.
+And then he lived happily ever after.

 Book III: The Tale of Miggery Sow

 Many years before Despereaux and Roscuro were born, a six-year-old girl named Miggery "Mig" Sow witnesses the death of her ill mother.
 Afterward, Mig is sold to work by her father for some cigarettes, a hen, and a red tablecloth to a man Mig calls Uncle.
 Uncle often clouts Mig's ears, leaving her partially deaf.
-Mig decides, upon seeing the princess pass by on a horse, that she wants to be a princess.
-Mig is then sent to work in the castle by the King's soldiers, who tell "Uncle" that no human being is allowed to own another.
-In the castle, she gains a lot of weight. with only her head staying small.
-Mig's main job is to go down to the dungeons to deliver Gregory the jailer his meal and, while there, she meets Roscuro and confesses to him that her greatest wish is to become a princess.
+Upon seeing the princess pass by on a horse, Mig realizes that she wants to be a princess.
+Mig is then sent to work in the castle by the King's soldiers, who tell Uncle that no human being is allowed to own another.
+In the castle, she gains a significant amount of weight, only her head remaining small.
+Mig's main job is to go down to the dungeons to deliver Gregory the jailer his meals; while there, she meets Roscuro and confesses to him her wish to become a princess.
 Gregory gives her a handkerchief, Despereaux in it, and returns to the castle.
-Roscuro convinces Mig that if she helps him kidnap Princess Pea, he'll make her a servant girl so Miggery Sow can become a princess.
+Roscuro convinces Mig that if she helps him kidnap Princess Pea, he will make Pea a servant girl so Mig can become a princess.